Now accepting new clients

 Yes.
-We provide counseling and coaching online or over the phone in the U.S. and internationally.
-For those who wish to work with us, I recommend that we use programs like Zoom, Vsee or Skype which allow us to talk and see each other online.
-For clients that have never used programs like these on a computer we are happy to guide you through the process of setting them up, they are very easy, user-friendly programs.
+Due to the Interstate Counseling Compact some of our counselors provide services in various states and even other countries.
+Please contact us for more information on this.
+Currently We provide counseling/ therapy online, and in person in the U.S. and internationally.
+For those who wish to work with us, we recommend that we use online video chat programs like Zoom, Vsee or Jitsi which allow us to talk and see each other online.
+For clients that have never used programs like these on a computer we are happy to guide you through the process of setting them up.

+Each therapist will arrange a schedule with you personally that you both agree upon however; trauma therapy is different and usually requires more time. than a standard session.
 Standard counseling sessions for individuals and couples are scheduled for 75 minutes and 90 minutes for couple or family sessions.
 This is very different from a normal therapy session which is called a 50 minute hour.
 In our experience, a 50 minute session is unrealistic for trauma work and to find some level of resolution in a session.
-Counselors, however, will discuss with you how they will conduct sessions individually.
+Counselors, will discuss with you how they will conduct sessions with you individually, as well as what your treatment plan will be.
+Please let us know if you have a preference of a specific method you would like the therapist to use with you.

 Yes.
-In fact recent research has actually demonstrated that coaching and counseling online may even be more effective than in person meetings as the client has a greater chance to feel safe in their own environment.
-Though I prefer to be in the actual presence of the person I am working with, I have had excellent results working with individuals over the internet and have found very few differences.
+In fact recent research has actually demonstrated that telehealth therapy and counseling online may even be more effective than in person meetings as the client has a greater chance to feel safe in their own environment.
+Though many of us prefer to be in the actual presence of the person we are working with, We have had excellent results working with individuals and have found very few differences.

 Prescribe Medication